Shed Roof Replacement Costs

 If major works are needed, it’s always best to get a few comparable quotes for the job including materials and labour."

-As for roof shed repairs, you’re looking at a labour price of about £40 to £75 to have a shed roof tile repaired or approximately between £40 and £100 for either flashing repair or felt repair.
+As for roof shed repairs, you’re looking at a labour price of about £40 to £75 to have a shed roof tile repaired, or approximately between £40 and £100 for either flashing repair or felt repair.

 When it comes to the duration of shed roof repairs, repairing a roof tile takes about two to three hours, flashing repair usually lasts two to four hours and likewise, and felt repair also tends to take between two and four hours.

 The cost of labour and timeframes can vary based on the size of the work area being dealt with and ease of access to the work area.
 Labour costs also differ depending on where in the UK you are based.
-More on that shortly.

 What Impacts the Cost of Shed Repairs and Replacements?